Fields shines as No. 6 Ohio State trounces Miami (Ohio) 76-5

+One thing for sure is that quarterback Justin Fields is turning out to be something special.

-COLUMBUS, Ohio — Justin Fields threw for four touchdowns and rushed for two more scores in the second quarter as No. 6 Ohio State cruised to a 76-5 win over Miami (Ohio) on Saturday.
+The sophomore Georgia transfer threw four touchdown passes and rushed for two more scores in the second quarter alone before taking a seat and letting his two backups mop up in the second half.
+Fields has accounted for 19 touchdowns in the first four games.

-The Buckeyes (4-0, 1-0 Big Ten), stunned by an early Fields end-zone fumble and safety, only led 7-5 after the first quarter.
+The Buckeyes — victimized by an early Fields end-zone fumble and safety — only led 7-5 after the first quarter.
 But that changed quickly as Fields hit K.J.
-Hill with a 53-yard touchdown pass and then ran for a 7-yard score 32 seconds later.
-It was all Ohio State the rest of the way, with backups mopping up throughout the second half.
+Hill with a 53-yard touchdown pass — the longest of his career — and then ran for a 7-yard score just 32 seconds later.
+It was all Ohio State the rest of the way.

-After four straight blowouts to start the 2019 season, Ohio State expects to find the going a little more difficult as it gets into the meat of the Big Ten schedule beginning next week at Nebraska, followed by a home game against Michigan State.
+“We defended him as well as we could,” Miami coach Chuck Martin said.
+“We just couldn’t get the big son of a gun on the ground.”

-Miami freshman quarterback Brett Gabbert was 5 for 15 for 48 yards and an interception before being benched in favor of Jackson Williams in the second quarter.
-The RedHawks were held to 130 total yards.
+Miami freshman quarterback Brett Gabbert was 5 for 15 for 48 yards and an interception before getting injured and leaving the game in favor of Jackson Williams in the second quarter.
+The RedHawks (1-3) were held to 130 total yards.

 The game was suspended because of lightning with 2:40 left and then was declared over by consent of the two head coaches.